 Yes, as safe as crypto hardware wallets can truly be.
 Not only that, but they’ve taken a transparent approach as much as possible.
 Trezor lists every issue users have encountered (and any attempted hacks and cyber breaches) here.

-So far, since Trezor launched the Model I in 2018, there have been 23 issues encountered.
+So far, since Trezor launched Model One in 2018, there have been 23 issues encountered.
 Hardly unusual for hardware or software companies (and Trezor is both), but the transparency on this front is an encouraging sign.

 Verdict: Should you buy a Trezor Model T?

 If you are looking for a reliable, secure, easy-to-manage, albeit somewhat expensive hardware wallet, then the Trezor Model T is definitely worth considering.
 It does everything it claims, millions of people use it around the world, and they offer excellent customer support.

 Personally, we have had a Trezor Model T for a few years now and love it.
 Sometimes when typing in our password, you can mistype, but you do have 16 tries.
 One drawback is the price.
 We highly recommend getting one if you can afford it and can justify the price.